access-ci-org/Operations_Router_ACCESSDB/README.md

-# XSEDE Information Services - Manage-XDCDB-Users
+# Manage-XDCDB-Users Router for XSEDE Information Services

 Synchronize XDCDB Users to the Information Services warehouse.